teancom/codex/aws.md

 ## Infrastructure / Proto - Site / Environment

+A quick word about **Infrastructure / Proto - Site / Environment**.

+In Genesis there are three layers where the templates are divided.

+* Global
+* Site
+* Environment

+When it comes to Genesis, we're doing to deploy to the `infra` site in the `proto` environment.

 So far you've Setup Credentials, Used Terraform to construct the IaaS Components and Configured a Bastion Host.
 We're ready now to setup a BOSH Director on the bastion.